 Madelyn was accepted into the Master's of Canadian and Indigenous Studies at Trent University, Canada; the American Indian Studies Master's program at Arizona State University; and Master's programs in History at Washington State; Western University, Canada; the Claremont Graduate School; George Mason; and the University of Oregon, where she began attending in Fall 2020 with full funding.
-Madelyn will complete her MA in History at the University of Oregon in Spring 2022, and begin her doctoral work at the University of Minnesota in Fall 2022.
+Madelyn completed her MA in History at the University of Oregon in Spring 2022, and began her doctoral work at the University of Minnesota in Fall 2022.

 2019 McNair Faculty Research Mentors: Lecturer SimHayKin S. Jack and Dr. Christina Torres Garcia

 Research Title: Maintaining Our Land: Traditional Ecological Knowledge and Wildfire Prevention